Alien: Romulus: Future

 In October 2024, 20th Century Studios president Steve Asbell said, "We're working on a sequel idea now.
 We haven't quite closed our deal with Fede [Álvarez], but we are going to, and he has an idea that we're working on."
-By February 2025, Álvarez confirmed that he is currently writing the script for a sequel, stating that it would be the next project on which he begins production, and principal photography tentatively scheduled for later that year.
+By February 2025, Álvarez confirmed that he was currently writing the script for a sequel, stating that it would be the next project on which he begins production, and principal photography tentatively scheduled for later that year.
 In June, Álvarez stated that pre-production for the sequel was underway, with filming slated to begin in October.
-In September, Álvarez confirmed that a script was completed, but he would not be returning to direct the sequel.
+In September, Álvarez confirmed that a script was completed, and that although he would remain as a producer, he would not be returning to direct the sequel.

+In August 2026, Scott revealed that he was rewriting the next Alien film, as he felt that Romulus could have been better and "was OK" in his opinion, hence his decision to return due to perceiving that the franchise needed his help.